jlrickert/zet/docs/215/README.md

 # Flexbox CSS attributes

-There are a few CSS keywords that interacts with an element that has its display element set to `flex` or `inline-flex`.
+There are a few CSS keywords that interacts with an element that has its display set to either `flex` or `inline-flex`.

-- The main axis is left to right when `flex-direction` is `row`
+- The main axis is horizontal (left to right) when `flex-direction` is `row`
-- The main axis is up and down when `flex-direction` is `column`
+- The main axis is vertical (up and down) when `flex-direction` is `column`

 The following interacts across the main axis: